richmeij/redx/README.md

 WORK IN PROGRES!
 CONTINUE AT YOUR OWN RISK!

 # But why?
 The principle of Redux is simple, and easy to reason about from a component perspective: State changes and your connected component gets new props.

-The implementation of Redux, however, can be daunting, especially for beginners.
-It can also get pretty boilerplat-y pretty fast.
+The *implementation* of Redux, however, can be daunting, especially for beginners.
+And since you have to declare EVERYTHING, it can also get pretty boilerplat-y pretty fast.

-In my experience MobX has a more user friendly approach, and results in more compact and to the point code.
+In my experience, MobX has a more user friendly approach, and results in more compact and to the point code.

-In an attempt to make my live easier, I've created this lib, and I really like the way it lets me use Redux.
+In an attempt to make my live easier, I've created this lib.
+And I really like the way it lets me use Redux.
+So maybe it can help you too.

 # Cool, can I use this in production?